I'm the last person who should be writing this post.

 “Don’t get me wrong,” he writes.
 “I want you to live in a nice house, drive a nice car or two and have nice stuff.
 I just don’t want you to do it at the expense of your sanity.

-“I want you to live a life where people recognize you as just a little weird because you aren’t so worried about money.
+“I want you to live a life where people recognize you as just a little weird because you aren’t so worried about money or even think about getting any debt help to stabilize your finances.
 I want you to pay off your house early and avoid stupid financial decisions so you don’t go to work every day just to pay payments to some bank.
 That is absolutely no fun.

 “Instead, I want you to realize money is only a tool for you to manage and use.
 I want you to understand that debt is NOT a tool like I was told all through business school, but more appropriately treated like a coiled rattlesnake, ready to bite you if you make a misstep.
 In other words, I want you to move from debtor to better!”